KBNLresearch/jprofile/README.md

 *Jprofile* is released under the [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl.html).

+## Dependencies

+*Jprofile* uses the [lxml](http://lxml.de/) toolkit.
+You need to install this to run the software in Python.
+The Windows binaries of *jprofile* are completely stand-alone, and don't require the installation of lxml (or anything else).

 ## Installation

 Just unzip the contents of *jprofile_x.y.z_win32.zip* to any empty directory.